 - WebAIM Quick Reference: Testing Web Content for Accessibility

 - W3C Web Accessibility Initiative (WAI): Introduction to Web Accessibility

 - W3C Web Accessibility Initiative (WAI): Tips on Designing for Web Accessibility

-- W3C Web Accessibility Initiative (WAI): Tips on Writing for Web Accessibility
+- W3C Web Accessibility Initiative (WAI): Before and After Demonstration of Applying Web Accessibility Guidelines

 - W3C Web Accessibility Initiative (WAI): Tips on Developing for Web Accessibility